Pamela Deatherage, AIA

 If you had a free afternoon to do anything, what would you do?

 Go for a walk with my dog or visit my grandson.

 Do you support any local charities?
 If so, which one(s)?

-KWGS, PBS, World Wildlife Fund, American Cancer Association, Go Red for Women (Heart Assn), SPCA, Community Food Bank, EIS
+KWGS, PBS, World Wildlife Fund, American Cancer Association, Go Red for Women (Heart Assn), SPCA, Community Food Bank, Emergency Infant Services

 What is your favorite thing about Tulsa?